jwmccay/jwmccay.github.io/index.md

 # About

 This is a placeholder for a personal website.

-# Name
+The name is botanically inspired.

 *Smilacina* is a defunct genus of flowering plants within Asparagaceae.
 It previously contained, among others, false Solomon's seal ([*Maianthemum racemosum*](https://en.wikipedia.org/wiki/Maianthemum_racemosum)).